Lincoln-Yuji/Lincoln-Yuji.github.io/_posts/2024-06-18-archlinux-keyring.md

 It's done!
 After that, you can just run `pacman -Su` to finish your system upgrade.
-Refer to `Troubleshoot` for possible issues some might have with this process.
+Refer to `Troubleshoot` for possible issues you might have with this process.

 # Troubleshoot